Keksuccino/docs_fancymenu/known-issues.md

 The NBT Data placeholder currently does not work correctly in some cases, because it can't fetch everything client-side.
 This is considered a bug and will be fixed in the future.

 GitHub Issue Reference: https://github.com/Keksuccino/FancyMenu/issues/1344, https://github.com/Keksuccino/FancyMenu/issues/1273, https://github.com/Keksuccino/FancyMenu/issues/1260

+## MCEF-related features like video and browser stuff is unstable.

+Videos sometimes show only a black screen, browsers don't load correctly and similar things.
+This is considered a bug in FancyMenu (not MCEF) and it will be fixed in the future.